evmcnb/quartz/content/Pulmonary Fibrosis.md

 date modified: 2024-03-11
 date: 2023-09-18
 ---
 Pulmonary fibrosis is a progressive lung disease characterized by the scarring and thickening of lung tissues.
-This scarring, known as fibrosis, makes it harder for the lungs to function properly and can result in breathing difficulties and reduced oxygen exchange.
+This scarring, known as fibrosis, makes it harder for the lungs to function properly and can result in breathing difficulties and reduced [[Snippets/Oxygen|Oxygen]] exchange.

 ## Causes/Factors

 Pulmonary fibrosis can have various causes or factors, including:

-1. **Idiopathic Pulmonary Fibrosis (IPF):** The most common form with an unknown cause.
+1. **[[Snippets/Idiopathic Pulmonary Fibrosis|Idiopathic Pulmonary Fibrosis]] (IPF):** The most common form with an unknown cause.
 2. **Environmental Exposures:** Prolonged exposure to asbestos, silica, coal dust, or other environmental irritants. [[Industrial dust diseases]]
 3. **Autoimmune Diseases:** Conditions like [[Inflammatory Arthritis#Rheumatoid Arthritis|rheumatoid arthritis]] or [[Systemic Lupus Erythematosus]] can lead to lung fibrosis. [[Sarcoidosis]]
 4. **Medications:**
-	- Amiodarone (also causes grey/blue skin)
+	- [[Snippets/Amiodarone|Amiodarone]] (also causes grey/blue skin)
 	- Cyclophosphamide
 	- Methotrexate
 	- Nitrofurantoin
-5. **Cryptogenic Organising Pneumonia** focal area of inflammation of the lung tissue.
+5. **Cryptogenic Organising [[pneumonia]]** focal area of inflammation of the lung tissue.
 Triggered by lots of different things
 6. **Infections:** Certain lung infections can result in scarring and fibrosis.

 ## Symptoms